nrwl/nx/docs/nx-cloud/intro/ci-with-nx.md

 {% /cards %}

+{% cards cols="2" lgCols="2" mdCols="2" smCols="2" %}

+{% link-card title="Circle CI with Nx" type="tutorial" url="/nx-cloud/intro/tutorials/circle" icon="circleci" /%}

+{% link-card title="GitHub Actions with Nx" type="tutorial" url="/nx-cloud/intro/tutorials/github-actions" icon="github" /%}

+{% /cards %}

 ## Ready?
 Get Started With Your Provider

+Not interested in a tutorial but you want to jump right in?
 Run the following command

 ```shell
 npx nx g ci-workflow
 ```

-...or choose from our guides below:
+...or choose from our CI recipes with copy & pasteable code:

 {% cards cols="3" lgCols="8" mdCols="6" smCols="5"  %}